brittaniSavery/siba-league-site-v2/frontend/src/content/rules/proRules.md

 ### Current Luxury Cap Standings

 Each team may be under or over the league's luxury tax cap.
 If the total amount of a team's salaries are over the luxury tax cap , this number will be negative (-).
 If it is under the cap, the number will be positive (+).
+Note: The cap status listed here is from the end of the previous season.